 Where to Stay in New York City

-This detailed guide to New York includes information on 6 of most popular areas in the city with suggestions on where to stay, what to eat, and what not to miss in terms of local experiences.
+This detailed guide includes information on 6 of most popular areas in the city with suggestions on where to stay in New York City, what to eat, and what not to miss in terms of local experiences.

-If you want to skip directly to any of the neighborhoods in New York, click on the links below.
+If you want to skip directly to any of the neighborhoods in New York City, click on the links below.

 - SoHo / Tribeca – Gorgeous cast-iron warehouses, top-notch shopping, fantastic people watching, and in the center of downtown.